 Infrastructure (including the 'hidden' Infra provided by a ruling King), then a Civil War check is made.
-Any of the surviving factions may become an Oligarchy or Feudal Monarchy will become an Oligarchy.
+Any of the surviving factions may become an Oligarchy or Feudal Monarchy (as deemed by the GM).
+If the Democracy's Infrastructure or BL exceed the levels allowed, then the government type will become an Oligarchy.